orfeio/orfeio/git.md

 5. Push the change to the remote.
 6. Open the Terminal app on your local device and change to your project folder or directory.
 7. Pull the change from the remote.

+#### Start Another Project

+You've started a new software project on your local device and have created a corresponding GitHub repository.

+1. Open the Teriminal app on your device and change to your project folder or directory.
+2. Initialize the project folder as a new, local Git repository.
+3. Create an ignore file for the project.
+4. Stage the initial files.
+5. Commit the staged files.
+6. Add a remote repository named `origin` with the corresponding GitHub repository information.